Elizabeth Hills flood map & planning overlays

 Is Elizabeth Hills flood-prone?

-Very little of Elizabeth Hills carries a mapped flood overlay (the Liverpool average is 2%).
+Flood mapping covers Elizabeth Hills and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Elizabeth Hills bushfire-prone?